pcrunn/termison/README.md

   </a>
 </p>

-> read json files form your terminal
+> read json files from your terminal

 ## Installation